WH1T3-E4GL3/WH1T3-E4GL3/README.md

 - 👀 I’m interested in ethical hacking
 - 🌱 I’m currently learning a lot of things🥵
 - 💞️ I’m looking to collaborate on google🤭
-- 📫 How to reach me : https://www.instagram.com/whxitte (Instagran me)
+- 📫 How to reach me : https://www.instagram.com/whxitte (Instagram me [Not for any hacking services])

 <!---
 WH1T3-E4GL3/WH1T3-E4GL3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.